 Welcome to the year 2017!

 Below you will find the list I compiled of major events, trends, world leaders, cost of living, and popular culture for the year 2017.
-I hope this helps you with the baby book or commemorative project you’re working on.
+I hope this helps you with the baby book, time capsule, or commemorative project you’re working on.
+The blog post is fairly long, so if you don’t feel like writing down all the information check out the printable options.

 Affiliate links have been incorporated into this post to provide you with further information about trends and popular items during this period of time.